Roussillon, Côtes du Roussillon,Muscat de Rivesaltes,Côtes Catalanes,Rivesaltes,0

 Between the sea and the mountains, Jean-Marc and Éliane Lafage have used their oenological skills to...

 Roussillon, Côtes du Roussillon Villages Caramany,Côtes du Roussillon,Côtes Catalanes

 The marriage of my grandparents, Thérèse Hainaut and François Nadal in 1900, marked the beginning of the history of Château Nadal-Hainaut.
-Our Carignan, now a hundred years old, was planted that year to celebrate the union of the young spouses.
-Already two generations of winegrowers preceded them in the Hainaut family.
+Our Carignan, now a hundred years old, was planted that year to celebrate their union.
+A vine with an age-old strength that we cherish at the foot of our majestic Canigou.